 Jelutong is a large landscape and gum-yielding tree native to Southeast Asia, its natural range extending from peninsular Thailand to Malaysia, Singapore and Indonesia.

-In natural forests it is a tall tree, reaching heights of up to 60 meters (198 ft) with a straight, round trunk up to 2.5 m (8 ft) in diameter and without branches for half its height.
+It is a tall tree in natural forests, attaining heights of up to 60 meters (198 ft) with a straight, round trunk up to 2.5 m (8 ft) in diameter and without branches for half its height.
 On open sites is more commonly below 30 meters (98 ft) and the trunk low-branching, forming a pyramidal crown.

 The leaves are elongated oval, 12 to 25 cm (5 to 10 in) long, emerge orange-red before becoming glossy green and are in whorls of about six at the ends of the branches.
-In seasonally dry areas they fall off the tree to conserve water but on the tree throughout the year, where the climate is constantly humid.
+In seasonally dry areas, they fall off the tree to conserve water but on the tree throughout the year, where the climate is constantly humid.

-The flowers are bisexual, small, white, star-shaped and held in clusters arising from the leaf bases.
-They come into bloom in the rainy season, open at night to be pollinated then the next morning fall to the ground, creating a carpet of white.
+The flowers are bisexual, small, white, star-shaped and held in clusters arising at the leaf bases.
+They bloom in the rainy season, opening at night to be pollinated, then fall to the ground the following day, creating a white carpet.

 The fertilised flowers are followed by curved chocolate brown seedpods up to 40 cm (1.3 ft) long, containing numerous winged seed.

-It is a handsome tree and is sometimes planted in large urban gardens and parks for its shapely form and attractive foliage.
+It is a handsome tree occasionally planted in urban gardens and parks for its shapely form and attractive foliage.

-Jelutong has long been exploited for its latex, which is tapped from the trunk for use as chewing-gum, mainly as a substitute for chicle sourced from the Sapodilla tree (Manilkara zapota).
-And, due to its non-elastic properties, was at one time used to insulate cables and electrical wire and to provide material for dental work and waterproofing.
+Jelutong has long been exploited for its latex, which is tapped from the trunk for use as chewing gum, mainly as a substitute for chicle sourced from the Sapodilla tree (Manilkara zapota).
+And, due to its non-elastic properties, it was once used to insulate cables and electrical wire and provide material for dental work and waterproofing.

-The latex is tapped by making incisions in the trunk, in a similar manner to harvesting latex from the Rubber tree (Hevea brasiliensis).
-The collected latex is then coagulated using phosphoric acid and pressed into blocks which are stored under water to prevent oxidation, which darkens the colour.
+The latex is tapped by making incisions in the trunk, similar to harvesting latex from the Rubber tree (Hevea brasiliensis).
+The collected latex is then coagulated using phosphoric acid and pressed into blocks stored under water to prevent oxidation, which darkens the colour.

 Trees growing in Malaysia are reported to average about 11 litres (3 gallons) of latex a month when tapped daily, which yields about 3.5 kg (7.7 lbs) of coagulated gum.